Rconybea/xo-umbrella2/README.md

 output:
 ![ex1 output](img/ex1.png)

-- nestlog types are provided in the `xo` namespace. macros are prefixed with `XO_`
+- indentlog types are provided in the `xo` namespace. macros are prefixed with `XO_`
 - indentation reflects call structure.
 We don't see anything for `main()`, since we didn't put any logging there